desy-ml/rl-vs-bo/README.md

 ## Gym Environments

-The gym environments are built on a base class `TransverseTuningEnv`,which defines a general transverse beam tuning task using a set of magnets as actuators and a screen to for observation, with the goal to position and focus the beam to specified values.
+The Gym environments are built on a base class `TransverseTuningEnv`,which defines a general transverse beam tuning task using a set of magnets as actuators and a screen to for observation, with the goal to position and focus the beam to specified values.
 The derived class `EATransverseTuning` desribes the specific task at ARES experimental area (EA).
 The `EACheetahBackend` and `EADOOCSBackend` are used to interact with the Cheetah simulation model or the real ARES accelerator.